emmanuelpaalam/SURP2025/README.md

 # "Improving Clinical Trial Design via a Statistical Machine Learning-Based Interface" Artifacts and Reports

-This repository serves as a version-controlled backup and public showcase of outputs from my ongoing research project using the AACT clinical trials database.
+This repository serves as a version-controlled backup and public showcase of outputs from my summer 2025 research project conducted at The University of West Florida.

 Contents may include: